oal/admin/README.md

 -   `list` Show column in list view
     -   `list='FieldName'` is available for pointers / `ForeignKeyField`s and will display RelatedField.FieldName instead of its Id value.
 -   `search` Make column searchable
+-   `blank` Allow this field to be empty.
+-   `null` Only works if `blank` is used.
+Instead of inserting empty values, NULL will be used for empty fields.
 -   `field=file` Lets you specify a non-default field type. `url` and `file` are currently supported
     -   `file` also takes an optional `upload_to='some/path'`
 -   `label='Custom name'` Custom label for column